Skip Navigation

 Lead and copper education notice

+The state of Nevada and the EPA require public education for lead and copper.
+Your water meets state and federal requirements for lead, but if present at elevated levels, lead can cause serious health problems, especially for pregnant women and young children.
 When your water has been sitting for several hours, minimize the potential for lead exposure by flushing your tap for 30 seconds to 2 minutes before using water for drinking or cooking.
 If you are concerned about lead in your tap water, have your water tested by a private laboratory.
 For more information, call the EPA Safe Drinking Water Hotline, 800-426-4791, or visit epa.gov.